beautifier/js-beautify/CONTRIBUTING.md

 ## Master
 We use the `master` branch as the primary development branch.

-## Milestone Release Tags
+## Release
+We use the `release` branch to hold releases, including built files for bower and the website.

+# Tags
-Each release is has a tag created for it when it is released.
+Each release is has a tag created for it in the `release` branch when it is published.
 The latest release is linked from the `README.md`.

 ## Attic
 This project has been around for a while.
 While some parts have improved significantly over time, others fell